Pascal-Kueng/AlgorithmV2/README.md

 ### Algorithm 2: Select Situations

 The system should include a mechanism for selecting situations.
-This should be done every Sunday at 4am for each couple (slot “before planning”), but it can also be triggered by an EMA (slot “before activity”) or by Algorithm 1 (slot “evening”).
+This should be done every Sunday at 4am for each couple (slot “before planning”), but also when triggered by an EMA (slot “before activity”) or by Algorithm 1 (slot “evening”).

+The system should calculate the AggregatedScore, which is the mean of the last 14 TotalScores.
+Then, a SelectionScores is retrieved, which is different depnding on the slot.
+For the slots "evening" and "before planning" the SelectionScores are the TotalScores form the last daily questionnaires.
+For the slot "before activity", the SelectionScores are the EMAScores.

-The system should select situations based on the aggregated TotalScores and the SelectionScores.
-The final score for each situation should be calculated as a combination of these two scores (weighted geometric mean).
-The aggregated score is the mean of the last 14 total scores, and the selection score is the last TotalScore from the daily questionnaire or today's EMA score, depending on the slot.
+Then, the FinalScores for each situation should be calculated as the weighted geometric mean between the AggregatedScores and the SelectionScores.
+The situation with the highest FinalScores is selected.

 Flowchart Algorithm 2:
 <img src="https://github.com/Pascal-Kueng/AlgorithmV2/assets/108430531/1566da2d-4118-482c-ae66-29dde8eda423" width=500 >